 Many of you already know about sea beans, which is the newest, trendiest name for salicornia; by most accounts, the “sea bean” moniker is an outgrowth of the restaurant trade.
 Salicornia is in no way a bean, but it does have that nice snap like a good green bean.
 You can buy it in many farmer’s markets along the coasts and in major cities, and Earthy Delights sells salicornia online (if you click through, use the search function to find them).

 Raw, salicornia is crunchy and very salty.
-It can be tough to properly clean the little stalks though, so I blanch the plant in boiling water for 30-90 seconds, then shock it in a bowl of ice water.
+(I even make an herby, natural salt from dried, powdered sea beans) It can be tough to properly clean the little stalks though, so I blanch the plant in boiling water for 30 to 90 seconds, then shock it in a bowl of ice water.
 Once you have your blanched sea beans, all you really need to do is dress them with your best olive oil and add a little lemon juice, balsamic vinegar or other acidic component, plus a few grinds of black pepper.

 Do not cook salicornia for more than a few minutes, or it will get flabby, and the crunch (as well as the salty hit) is really what this vegetable is all about.